tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

     into a single client DMD, containing immutable files.
 The child name of each file encodes the full subpath of that file relative to the Magic Folder.

+Each directory entry in a DMD also stores a version number, so that the latest version of a file is well-defined when it has been modified by multiple clients.

 We want to enable dynamic configuration of the set of clients subscribed to a Magic Folder, without having to reconfigure or restart each client